HarryHeywood04/Criss-Cross-Puzzle-Generator/README.md

-# Criss-Cross-Puzzle-Generator
+## Description
+A generation tool for creating criss cross puzzles.
+Takes in a word list and generates puzzles based on the user's input.

+## Credits
 Created by Harry Heywood

-A generation tool for creating criss cross puzzles.